Quickly exit this site by pressing the Escape key Leave this site

 You'll fill in an online application form followed by a competency-based interview and micro exercises which are designed to assess whether you have the core skills needed for the role.

-It is a highly pressured job but you will always be fully supported by your team and never alone.
-Working in the FCR puts you right at the heart of policing and gives you a unique and exciting opportunity to help people across the county.
+This role puts you right at the heart of policing and gives you a unique and exciting opportunity to help people across the county.